wilkin4/stellar-coffee/README.md

 #### Connection string

-In StellarCoffeeDesktop/App.config you configure the connection string to connect to the database, in the section:
+In StellarCoffeeDesktop/App.config you configure the connection string to connect to the database with the corresponding server ip, database name, database user and password in the section:

     <connectionStrings>
       <add